 Education has always been an essential pillar of Hope & Cope.
 This was important 34 years ago, when cancer-related information geared to the general public was hard to find, and it is even more important in our digital age, where there is a glut of information yet not all of it is reliable or credible.
 Throughout the year, we offer interesting and informative free public lectures given by experts in their respective fields.
 Topics include basic medical information for cancer patients, basic nutrition for cancer patients, ask the pharmacist and know your rights.
 Additional lectures and seminars cover the latest information about specific cancers, with updates about prevention, research and treatment options.
 Our Annual Cancer Survivorship Day, held each June, is a celebration that features inspirational guest speakers followed by a dessert reception.
-For the third year in a row, this event has been sponsored by Pharmaprix – Quartier Cavendish.
 Take Charge of your Life after Cancer is a one-day workshop designed for patients who have finished their treatments but are having difficulty moving forward.
 Dealing with the fear of recurrence and living a healthy lifestyle are just some of the topics addressed in this informative workshop.

 Hope & Cope has a collection of over 2000 books, DVDs and pamphlets in its main office, located on the 7th floor of the Jewish General Hospital’s Segal Cancer Centre, Pavilion E-730.1.
 Items can be borrowed for up to one month at a time.
 For more information please call 514 340-8255.
 The Hope & Cope collections are placed on the shelves alphabetically, and separated by their division.
 The division is marked in bold following the book title.
 To search our catalogue please visit the JGH Health Sciences Library Patient and Family Resource Centre.